 - jstsciencechannel Videos with scientific themes.

 - 三本塾Sambon Juku Videos in easy to understand Japanese explaining various grammar points from various levels, such as the difference between は and が.
-JLPT 3 to 1 each have a playlist.
+JLPT 3 to 1 each has a playlist.
 Also general talk videos on specific topics.

 Videos themed around different scenarios.
 Also Live video as well.
 Videos are in easy-to-understand Japanese.